aditya-tekale-99/C-Sharp-Projects/README.md

 ## [Money Maker](https://github.com/aditya-tekale-99/C-Sharp-Projects/tree/main/Money%20Maker)
 An algorithm that converts a certain user given amount equivalent to coins.
 There are three types of coins:
-  A bronze coin is worth 1 cent
+    -A bronze coin is worth 1 cent
-  A silver coin is worth 5 cents
+    -A silver coin is worth 5 cents
-  A gold coin is worth 10 cents
+    -A gold coin is worth 10 cents
 Example: 9087 coins returns:
 908 Gold coins
 1 Silver coin